oshanoshu/LinuxCommandsDocumentation/README.md

 ## Takes you to the downloads folder if there is one
 cd Downloads

-## Toggle between your last two working directorues
+## Toggle between your last two working directories
 cd -

 ## Takes you to the parent directory